-Today, shares of Barnes & Noble (NYSE:BKS) have advanced above their 10-day MA of $13.11 on a volume of 481K shares.
-This may provide short-term investors a chance for a long position, as such a crossover often suggests higher prices in the near term.
+Barnes & Noble (NYSE:BKS) crossed over its 10-day moving average of $24.64 on a volume of 1.6 million shares.
+Swing traders may find an opportunity for a long position, as such a crossover often suggests higher prices in the near term.

 Barnes & Noble, Inc. operates superstores and mall-based bookstores throughout the US.
 The Company operates book superstores under the names Barnes & Noble Booksellers, Bookstop, and Bookstar.
 Barnes & Noble also operates bookstores in shopping malls under the names B. Dalton Bookseller, Doubleday Book Shops, and Scribner's Bookstore.